mhojan/tweet-detox/index.md

 <h3>Step 3: Create an X Developer Account</h3>

-Okay, this part's the longest to actively get through, but **I promise, it's not hard**.
+Okay, this part's the longest to actively get through, but <strong>I promise, it's not hard</strong>.
 Take your time, and follow along, and you'll be done in no time! 🛠️✨

 <!-- Create a developer account -->

 <details>
 <summary>Create a developer account</summary>

 In order to run the tweet deletion script, you'll need a set of API credentials.
-This means creating a **developer account** with X (formerly twitter).
+This means creating a <strong>developer account</strong> with X (formerly twitter).
 This is free, and you only need basic access.

 - Go to the [X Developer Portal](https://developer.x.com/en/portal/dashboard)
 - You'll be asked to log in with your X account (if you aren't already)
-- If you land on a marketing/landing page, click **Developer Portal** in the top right
+- If you land on a marketing/landing page, click <strong>Developer Portal</strong> in the top right

 <div class="image-div">
 <img src="images/step3-landing-page.png" style="max-height: 400px;"/>
 </div>

-- You'll see a screen like this, click **Sign up for Free Account**
+- You'll see a screen like this, click <strong>Sign up for Free Account</strong>
 <div class="image-div">
 <img src="images/step3-developer-portal.png" style="max-height: 400px;" />
 </div>